apereo/cas/docs/cas-server-documentation/installation/JSON-Service-Management.md

 ## Legacy Syntax

-A number of legacy service definitions, supported by CAs automatically, are listed below.
+A number of legacy service definitions, supported by CAS automatically, are listed below.

 ## CAS Add-ons